-Net Change in Fund Balances - Total Governmental Funds \$ (698,096) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
+Net Change in Fund Balances - Total Governmental Funds \$ (404,374) Amounts reported for governmental activities in the Statement of Activities are different because: Governmental funds report capital outlays as expenditures; however, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation.
 This is the amount of depreciation in the current period.
 (704,062) Repayment of bond principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities at the government-wide level.
-160,000 Revenues that are unavailable at year end are recognized as a deferred inflow of resources at the fund level.
-Revenues are recognized when earned at the government-wide level.
-(29,884) Bond discounts are amortized over the life of the bonds as interest.
+170,000 Bond discounts are amortized over the life of the bonds as interest.
 This is the current period amortization.
-(975) Change in Net Position of Governmental Activities \$ (1,273,017)
+(975) Change in Net Position of Governmental Activities \$ (939,411)

-NatureWalk Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2021
+NatureWalk Community Development District STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES - BUDGET AND ACTUAL - GENERAL FUND For the Year Ended September 30, 2022